ApicaSystem/apicactl/docs/logiqctl_logs.md

 ### Synopsis

-logs command is used to view historical logs.
-This expects a namespace and an application to be available to return results.
-Set the default namespace using 'logiqctl set-context' command or pass as '-n=NAMESPACE' flag.
-Application name needs to be passed as an argument to the command or use the 'interactive' command to choose from the list of available applications and processes.
+The 'logs' command is used to view historical logs.
+This command expects a namespace and an application to be available to return results.
+You can set the default namespace using the 'logiqctl set-context' command or pass the namespace as '-n=NAMESPACE' flag.
+The application name also needs to be passed as an argument to the command.
+You can also use the 'interactive' command to choose from the list of available applications and processes.

 **Note:**
 - The global flag '--time-format' is not applicable for this command.